Surgery from Experienced Doctors

 Please call us at 203-878-3117 for any emergency concerning your pet.

 Emergencies during our normal hospital hours are given priority treatment over scheduled appointments.
 All pet owners understand and realize “if it were their pet, they would expect the same.”
-If we are unable to attend to your pet due to after hour emergencies, then we will refer you to a local emergency hospital, with follow-up care at Snowflake Pet Center, if you prefer.
+If we are unable to attend to your pet’s emergency after out regular business house, then we will refer you to a local emergency hospital, with follow-up care at Snowflake Pet Center, if you prefer.

 Care is always available for your pet.